angelinewang/realm_rn/README.md

 --> Basic Login and Signup Screens with TailwindCSS (React Native Authentication Flow, the Simplest and Most Efficient Way By Lucas Garcez - Medium)[https://levelup.gitconnected.com/react-native-authentication-flow-the-simplest-and-most-efficient-way-3aa13e80af61]
---> Complete Authentication Flow: Separated responsibilities, persistence and API connection
+--> Complete Authentication Flow: Separated responsibilities, persistence and API connection (Header buttons: React Navigation)[https://reactnavigation.org/docs/header-buttons/] --> Button added to header of Guests Screen which leads to Modal through Browse or Guestlist Page

 Development:
 Used Ngrok to create https// addresses for API
+Formik used for form validation and submission